sposato56/week-1-js-practice/week-2/README.md

 **Challenges**

-- Install SQLite on your laptop and ensure that it is working.
 - [Database Drill: Student Roster](../../../../database-drill-student-roster-challenge)
 - [Database Drill: One to Many Schema](../../../../database-drill-one-to-many-schema-challenge)
 - [Database Drill: One to One Schema](../../../../database-drill-one-to-one-schema-challenge)